Do you know the most peculiar thing about choosing business tools in 2022 (or in the past few years, for that matter)?

-These days, most of SEO tools can do both and some extra stuff.
+These days, most SEO tools can do both and some extra stuff.

-SE Rankins is rather a huge toolset encapsulating more than 30 tools on one platform.
-Accurate keyword positions, competitors’ content, backlink and PPC analysis – everything is united under one dashboard.
+SE Ranking is rather a huge toolset encapsulating more than 30 tools on one platform.
+Accurate keyword positions, competitors’ content, backlink, and PPC analysis – everything is united under one dashboard.

 SE Ranking even helps content managers with finding the hottest topics for articles and keywords to optimize those articles for.

-There’s a bunch of other peculiar tools included into SE Ranking:
+There are a bunch of other peculiar tools included in SE Ranking:

 - Social media auto-posting;

 - On-page audit to check how a particular page is optimized for certain keywords;